Skip to content

 • Simple Aftercare Makes a Big Difference: Your body needs time to adapt after an adjustment.
 You can support the healing process and ease any temporary sensations by staying hydrated, getting adequate rest, and keeping an open dialogue with your chiropractor.

-What Is Head Pressure (And How Is It Different From a Headache?)
+What Is Head Pressure and How Is It Different From a Headache?

 If you’ve ever felt a constant, squeezing sensation in your head that isn’t quite a headache, you know how unsettling it can be.
 Head pressure is a distinct feeling of fullness or tightness, as if a band is wrapped around your skull.
 Unlike a typical headache that might throb or cause sharp pain, this sensation can be a persistent, distracting presence that affects your focus and overall well-being.
 Many people live with this feeling, unsure of its cause or how to find relief.